 Students are required to maintain current documentation throughout medical school.
-Students will receive weekly email notifications from Exxat starting 45 days before their required documents expire.
+Students will receive weekly email notifications from Exxat starting 30 days before their required documents expire.
 It is the student's responsibility to update the documents before they expire.

-After documenting the required immunizations for matriculation (see Admissions Policy), the following are required to be updated annually for current students:
+After documenting the required immunizations for matriculation (see Admissions Policy), current students must keep all vaccines and required documents current, and update the following annually: